Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 An Unmanned Aerial Vehicle (UAV) is an aircraft without a human pilot on board.
-The term UAV covers a wide range of systems from the small childrens toy to large military systems.
+The term UAV covers a wide range of systems from the small children’s toy to large military systems.
 UAVs are most often referred to as drones and this is how the Emergency Services refer to them.

 We currently operate a few different drone models across Surrey and Sussex.
-As drone technology advances, we aim to ensure we have the most up to date drones to best meet our needs in the service of our communities across the counties.
+As drone technology advances, we aim to ensure we have the most up to date drones to best meet our needs in the service of our communities across both counties.
 Therefore, the types of drones we operate does change.

 Our drones are small battery powered rotor systems.
 Commonly known as quad or hexacopters they are powered by 4 or 6 electric motors.
 They take off and land vertically like helicopters.

-Our drones cost between £2500 and £30,000.
+Our drones cost between £1,000 and £30,000.
 We purchase our drones through the police national procurement framework.
 This means our drones are supplied by different companies.

 Our pilots are trained to CAA standard and must complete a minimum of 2 hours flying in every 3 months to maintain their permission to fly.

-Our drones have the option of carrying the following cameras:
+Our drones have the option of carrying the following cameras

-We are using drones to:
+We use drones to:

 Using drones will help us: